aaltsys/doc-newwares/documents/06_balances.rst

 +--------+---------+--++----+--------+---------+----------++----+--------+---------+----------+

 .. note::
    #.
-Each transaction line posted twice: first to the product and lot control
+Each transaction line posted twice: first to a product and lot control
       record, and then to the summary product record.

 -----